Only a law enforcement agency can request a Silver Alert. If your loved one is missing, please contact 9-1-1 immediately and then Get Help Now.

 The following criteria must be met to activate the Houston Regional Silver Alert Network:

-1. The missing person is 65 years of age or older.
+1. Is the missing person 65 years of age or older or been diagnosed with Alzheimer’s Disease?

-2. The senior citizen has a diagnosed impaired mental condition, and the senior citizen’s disappearance poses a credible threat to the senior citizen’s health and safety.
-Family or legal guardian of the missing senior citizen must provide documentation from a medical or mental health professional of the senior citizen’s condition OR proof of prescription medication used to treat Alzheimer’s/dementia.
+2. Does the senior citizen have a diagnosed impaired mental condition, and does the senior citizen’s disappearance pose a credible threat to the senior citizen’s health and safety?
+(Law enforcement shall require the family or legal guardian of the missing senior citizen to provide documentation from a medical or mental health professional of the senior citizen’s condition).

-3. It is confirmed that an investigation has taken place verifying that the senior citizen’s disappearance is due to his/her impaired mental condition, and alternative reasons for the senior citizen’s disappearance have been ruled out.
+3. Is it confirmed that an investigation has taken place verifying that the senior citizen’s disappearance is due to his/her impaired mental condition, and alternative reasons for the senior citizen’s disappearance have been ruled out?

-4. There is sufficient information available to disseminate to the public that could assist in locating the senior citizen.
-Highway signs will be activated only if accurate vehicle information is available AND it is confirmed that the senior citizen was driving the vehicle at the time of the disappearance.
+5. Is there sufficient information available to disseminate to the public that could assist in locating the senior citizen?
+(Highway signs will be activated only if accurate vehicle information is available AND it is confirmed that the senior citizen was driving the vehicle at the time of the disappearance).

-Missing children believed to be abducted under the age of 18 may qualify for an Amber Alert issued locally by the Houston Regional Amber Alert System or statewide by the Texas Department of Public Safety.
+Missing children believed to be abducted under the age of 18 may qualify for an Amber Alert issued locally by the Houston Regional Amber Alert System.

-Missing persons 18 years of age or older with intellectual disabilities may qualify for an Endangered Missing Persons Alert issued by the Texas Department of Public Safety.
+Missing persons of any age with intellectual disabilities may qualify for a Houston Regional Endangered Missing Persons Alert.

 divider